-Unit objective sheets for all eleven units are included in the lecture notes.
+Unit objective sheets are included in the lecture notes.
 They will serve both as guide to what the instructor considers important from the texts, lecture notes, research, and discussions, and what the student is expected to know at the completion of the unit.
 They will also serve as a good study guide for the exams because the exam questions will be drawn from these objective sheets.